Jim’s Original in Chicago: Polish Sausage and Pork Chop

 Both sides of the pork were grilled to perfection.
 The caramelized brown crust added a nice contrast of taste and texture.

-For the price, I was curious how tough the piece of pork would be.
-I was expecting it to be tough and fatty.
-Surprisingly, the pork was cooked perfectly.
-Tender and juicy, the meat almost melted with each bite.
-The cut was lean with a perfect mix of rich fatty flavors.
+I expected the pork to be tough and fatty.
+Surprisingly, it was tender and juicy.
+The meat almost melted in my mouth with each bite.
+The cut was lean, with a perfect mix of rich, fatty flavors.

 Just watch out for the bone.
-You definitely don’t want to bite down on it.
+You don’t want to bite down on it.

 I had this idea in my head that the service would be cold and unfriendly.
 Just order your food and move on.
-Often, with food institutions that have been around for ages, the workers can be a little on the rough side.
+Workers can often be rude at food institutions that have been around for ages, but this was not the case.

 Conclusion

 What I do know is that this place is special.
-There’s just something special about eating food served the same way for 77 years.
-Something special about eating shoulder to shoulder with other people who have been coming to Jim’s for decades.
-I now understand why everyone recommend that I must eat here.
+There’s something special about eating food served the same for 77 years and eating shoulder-to-shoulder with other people who have been coming to Jim’s for decades.
+I now understand why everyone recommends that I eat here.

 Maybe there are better, but you can’t replicate the taste and experience of a Polish dog or pork chop sandwich at Jim’s Original.
 Come and try it out for yourself.